1996 World Monuments Watch

-WMF formed a partnership with the New Mexico Community Foundation to work at two sites, the church of San Rafael in La Cueva (c.
+With support from the Kress Foundation, we formed a partnership with the New Mexico Community Foundation to work at two sites, the church of San Rafael in La Cueva (c.
 1862-65) and the church of Nuestra Señora de la Candelaria in Doña Ana (c.
-1845-52), to serve as models for a wide range of preservation activities, from research, planning, and documentation to intervention and maintenance, with training as a central component.
-WMF also provided assistance toward the fourth phase of a major survey of historic churches in New Mexico.
+1845-52).
+The work there served as a model for a wide range of preservation activities—from research, planning, and documentation, to intervention and maintenance, with training as a central component.
+We also provided assistance toward a major survey of historic churches in New Mexico.

 The church of San Rafael has been part of the La Cueva Historic District of the National Register of Historic Places since 1973.
 The church of Nuestra Señora de la Candelaria was built on the plaza of Doña Ana, a historic community in southwestern New Mexico.
 Designed in a cruciform plan the church has a symmetric front façade.
 Nuestra Señora de la Candelaria and was been listed on the National Register of Historic Places in 1985.
 The richly diverse religious architecture of the region constitutes a historic resource of the highest importance, and one very much worth conserving.